rubenarturopj/twitter_clone_001/01_Instructions/08_like_and_follow_functionality.md

 2. Let's create now the hook for the file we created before.
 Go to `hooks` folder and create a file called `useLike.ts`.
 Write this file.

 -   Side note: the hooks describe what we will do for the frontend, communicating maybe through axios sending stuff to the back end.
 The other files on PAGES/API with the extension of .ts, are the backend actions.
 MOre or less.

+3. Go to `components/posts/PostItem.tsx` and add the `LIKE` hook we created.